cambridge-collection/spacefinder-2/admin/instructions.md

 Scroll through the list and click on an item to edit it.

-The space editing form should be largely self-explanatory.
+The space editing form should be self-explanatory.
 Some fields allow you to enter text, others are toggle switches and some are dropdown menus.
 They generally behave as you would expect.

 ### Space Name